bruceythegoosey/HP-Elite-C1030-Hackintosh/README.md

 ### ACPI
 Note: It is advised to generate your own SSDTs using SSDTTime, a tool provided by CorpNewt.
 Using SSDTs built specifically for your system ensures reliability and reduces the chance of random ACPI errors.
-You can compile decompile ACPI source code (.dsl file extension) by using iASL, which can be downloaded from Intel's website, click [here](https://www.intel.com/content/www/us/en/developer/topic-technology/open/acpica/download.html) (Scroll down and look for Windows Binary Tools).
-If you are on macOS, you can compile using MaciASL, click [here](https://github.com/acidanthera/MaciASL) for the link.
+You can compile decompile ACPI source code (.dsl file extension) by using iASL, which can be downloaded from [Intel](https://www.intel.com/content/www/us/en/developer/topic-technology/open/acpica/download.html) (Scroll down and look for Windows Binary Tools).
+If you are on macOS, you can compile using [MaciASL](https://github.com/acidanthera/MaciASL).

 | SSDT | Notes | Link |